BIOS Protection

 Standalone device

-Upgrading in install mode automatically upgrades the primary ROMMON when the device boots.
-The golden ROMMON, however, can only be upgraded using the capsule upgrade process.
+When you upgrade in install mode, the primary ROMMON upgrades automatically when the device boots.
+To upgrade the golden ROMMON, use the capsule upgrade process.

 High availability and StackWise Virtual devices

-It is recommended to perform an In-Service Software Upgrade (ISSU) for devices configured in a high availability setup, as FPGA upgrades are included as part of the ISSU process.
+Perform an In-Service Software Upgrade (ISSU) for devices in a high availability setup.
+This ISSU process includes FPGA upgrades.

-If you are upgrading in install mode with reload, avoid reloading both supervisors simultaneously.
-Instead, while the standby supervisor is in the ROMMON state, boot the active supervisor first.
-Once the ROMMON upgrade is completed on each supervisor, the FPGA and software image are also upgraded.
-Afterward, boot the standby supervisor and allow it to complete its upgrade and reach the standby hot state
+If you upgrade in install mode with reload, reload one supervisor at a time.
+With the standby supervisor in the ROMMON state, boot the active supervisor first.
+After the ROMMON upgrade completes on the active supervisor, upgrade the FPGA and software image as well.

 Capsule upgrade